I-9 Audit & Compliance Attorneys in Santa Ana

 - Provide the inspecting officer, if requested, any reasonably available or obtainable electronic summary file(s), such as spreadsheets, containing all of the information fields on all of the electronically stored Forms I-9.

-Should your company receive an inspection notice from the Department of Homeland Security, the Office of Special Counsel, or the Department of Labor, please call our office immediately.
+Should your company receive an inspection notice from the Department of Homeland Security, the Office of Special Counsel, or the Department of Labor, please call our Santa Ana I-9 audit & compliance lawyers immediately.

 We offer relief from the stress immigration enforcement and I-9 compliance may have on our business clients and honor the trust they place in us.